Trial as an adult: Executions of juveniles

-Extraordinary Circumstances

 Worldwide

 Around the world, each country has its own criteria for punishment of juveniles.
 However, despite international law, not every country has requirements for the punishment of children.

-Some have wondered how to provide justice for minors internationally, but because of the aforementioned above, as well as a lack of research.
-However, a comparative research study looked at and reviewed the information of four U.S. "juvenile justice specialty journals" to give a bigger clue into how to approach juvenile justice internationally.

 England and Wales

 Juveniles are generally tried in a youth court.
 If a juvenile is charged with an offence that was committed alongside an adult, then both offenders will be tried in an adult magistrates' court, except if it is necessary in the interests of justice that they both be tried in Crown Court.

-Juveniles may also be tried as adults in Crown Court for serious offences such as homicide, certain firearms offences, and grave crimes (including sexual assault and child sex offences).
+Juveniles may also be tried as adults in Crown Court for serious offences including homicide, certain firearms offences, offences where an equivalent adult could go to prison for over 14 years, and situations where the "dangerous offender" provisions of the Sentencing Act 2020 could apply.

 Unlike in the Youth Court, trials are open to the public.
 Media name suppression can be waived at the discretion of the judge, but the young person has no authority in law to insist his/her own name be released.

 Germany

-Defendants aged 14–17 (juveniles "Jugendliche") and 18-20 ("Heranwachsende") will be tried in a youth court (§ 3 Jugendgerichtsgesetz), and there is no concept of trial as an adult for juveniles.
+Defendants aged 14–17 (juveniles "Jugendliche") and 18–20 ("Heranwachsende") will be tried in a youth court (§ 3 Jugendgerichtsgesetz), and there is no concept of trial as an adult for juveniles.

 Defendants aged 18–20 will be tried as juveniles but in public proceedings, and sentenced as either juveniles or adults according to their maturity and the kind of offense, its circumstances or motivations (§ 105 JGG).

 The court will involve the Jugendamt which will usually assess the defendants level of maturity (non-binding to the court), be present during trial, and evaluate the need of Jugendamt interventions.

 Juveniles cannot be put in prison for less than 6 months nor for more than 10 years.
 However, there is a movement to allow the indefinite detention of "very dangerous young criminals" after they have served their prison sentences, as it is already allowed for adult prisoners.